LmanTW/Light-Framework/Documents/02-Get_Started/03-Component_Script.md

 </script>
 ```

-If you want to import a default module, it may be a bit different:
+If you want to import a default module, it will be a bit different:

 * `module.js`
 ```js